TheToby1/CVConversionTools/README.md

 `linkedin` [TobyBurns](https://www.linkedin.com/in/tobyburns/)
 ```

-## Usage
+## Installation and Usage
-Mistletoe install through conda-forge with the requirements.txt file.
+Mistletoe should install through conda-forge with the requirements.txt file:

 `conda config --append channels conda-forge`

 The v0.9.0 (at the time of writing) on pip should also work.

+It is recommended to set up a conda environment to run it in:

+`conda create --name cvtools --file requirements.txt`
+`conda activate cvtools`

+And then run with something like:

+`python render.py cv_example.md`

+There are a couple of extra arguments you can use.
+You can check these with:

+`python .\render.py --help`